Mood Boosting Foods: An Easy Way to Change Your Life!

 Coconut – Coconut oil consists of medium chain triglycerides, a specific type of fat that can be converted into usable energy quickly and efficiently, to help prevent feelings of fatigue to the day.

 Caffeine – It is important to be extra cautious with caffeine, as it can cause irritability and problems with sleep.
 Those with adrenal fatigue, in particular, have to be cautious with caffeine as it can exacerbate their symptoms in the long-term.
 That said, caffeine can help you feel more alert and improve concentration and reaction times.
 Caffeine blocks adenosine, a neurotransmitter that inhibits energy boosting brain chemicals.
-To get the most from your caffeine boost try caffeinated tees.
+To get the most from your caffeine boost try caffeinated teas.
 According to a study in the Journal of Nutrition, theanine, an amino acid in many tea varieties may boost the effects of caffeine to improve focus.

 Ginger tea – If you are sensitive to caffeine try ginger tea instead.
 Ginger tea does not contain caffeine, so it will not give you jitters or insomnia.
 What it does have, is significant amounts of antioxidants and nutrients to help keep you focused in the afternoon.